 Mediation is a voluntary conflict resolution system that brings parties together, makes them understand each other and ensures to provide a communication process in order to make the parties reach their own solution by using systematic techniques on the part of an independent and objective third person who is qualified.
-A mediator is a natural person who realises the mediation activities and is registered to the mediation register formed by the Ministry.
+Mediator is a natural person who realises the mediation activities and is registered to the panel formed by the Ministry.

 The Meaning of Mediation and Mediator